mukoan/libbedic/README.md

 # Changelog

-24.06.2022  First pass of fixing compilation errors, successfully built all objects 23.06.2022  Reviewed test_dynamic_dictionary and first pass of mkbedic 21.06.2022  Start of this new fork to make a publicly releaseable version
+29.06.2022  Removing compiler warnings and reformatting code 28.06.2022  Test unit for DynamicDictionary built and working.
+Reformatting code 24.06.2022  First pass of fixing compilation errors, successfully built all objects 23.06.2022  Reviewed test_dynamic_dictionary and first pass of mkbedic 21.06.2022  Start of this new fork to make a publicly releaseable version